In addition to verifying that a user has successfully authenticated with a UNI and password, CAS can provide the following user attributes:

 The application controls which protocol is used for login and ticket validation by connecting to CAS with the appropriate URL (Steps 2 and 5, above):

-Developers who use CAS don't normally write code to implement one of the protocols or parse the ticket validation response.
+Developers who use CAS don't normally write code to implement one of the authentication protocols.
 Instead, they rely on one of the CAS clients.
 A CAS client is a layer of software that sits between the application and CAS.
 It implements one or more of the protocols that CAS supports and presents a simplified interface to the application.
-Official CAS clients are well-tested, maintained, and documented, and are generally straightforward to use.
+The official CAS clients are well-tested, maintained, and documented, and are generally straightforward to use.
 We strongly recommend using one of the clients rather than writing the code yourself.

 The default CAS login page looks like the following:

 There are four elements on the CAS login page that can be customized.
 All of these elements are optional and have default options:

 - Custom logo.
 The logo that is displayed across the top of the inner login box can be replaced with a custom logo in the form of a 440 x 50 pixel image, preferably in GIF format.
 If you don't supply a logo, the default Columbia CAS logo will be used.
 It includes a blue crown and the words, "Columbia University in the City of New York," against a white background.

 - Custom links.
 (True/false) A pre-selected list of Columbia links can be displayed across the top of the page.
 If you don't supply a value, the system will default to no links.